 Deep learning Doesn't Automatically Equal Better Recommendations

 Deep learning has lately gained lots of popularity in the recommender field.
 However, you should only expect significant recommendation improvements from deep learning when using massive interaction datasets, lots of context data, or unstructured metadata such as pictures or texts.
-Another problem that deep learning solves well is recommending the next item in a sequence (e.g., Click-Through Prediction in online advertisement or next item recommendations in browsing sessions).
+Another problem that deep learning solves well is recommending the next item in a sequence (e.g., click-through prediction in online advertisements or next item recommendations in browsing sessions).

 Of course, there might be other reasons to use a deep learning framework such as Pytorch or Tensorflow, e.g., a fantastic ecosystem around model monitoring, versioning, and serving.
 However, we were convinced to make faster progress with LightFM, and switching later to a more expressive and flexible DL framework is always possible.